Digimon World Dawn and Dusk

-Digimon World Dawn and Digimon World Dusk, originally released as Digimon Story Sunburst & Moonlight (デジモンストーリー サンバースト&ムーンライト, Dejimon Sutōrī Sanbāsuto & Mūnraito) in Japan, are two role-playing video games for the Nintendo DS handheld game console released in Japan on March 29, 2007 and North America] on September 18, 2007.
+Digimon World Dawn and Digimon World Dusk, originally released as Digimon Story Sunburst & Moonlight (デジモンストーリー サンバースト&ムーンライト, Dejimon Sutōrī Sanbāsuto & Mūnraito) in Japan, are two role-playing video games for the Nintendo DS handheld game console released in Japan on March 29, 2007 and North America on September 18, 2007.
 Together, they serve as the second installment of the Digimon Story series, part of the larger Digimon franchise.
-Despite their western title, the games are not part of the Digimon World series.

 Plot

-You take the role of Digimon Tamer rookies ascending the ranks of your tamer team, before a strange virus causes an earthquake in the Sunshine and Darkmoon districts, damaging the access points to the Digital World and causing many Digimon to mysteriously degenerate into Digi-Eggs.
+The player assumes the role of Digimon Tamer rookies ascending the ranks of their tamer team, before a strange virus causes an earthquake in the Sunshine and Darkmoon districts, damaging the access points to the Digital World and causing many Digimon to mysteriously degenerate into Digi-Eggs.
 The game's overall story changes depending on which version of the game being played, as the player takes the role of either a Night Crow tamer from Darkmoon City or a Light Fang tamer from Sunshine City to uncover the mystery behind the tremors.
 Despite being two separate games, they have parallel story lines that interweave, with the main tamer teams being in opposition of each other.
 Players have the option to play as either a boy or a girl.
 Players also get different Digimon depending on which game is being played.